 There were some very interesting culinary creations on this day and it kept everyone busy for a long time!
 Toddlers will come and go to this sort of activity as they work with shorter attention spans but that is the beauty of having this sort of activity set up outdoors – no need to pack up quickly.

 When you are ready to pack up I suggest just piling all utensils etc into a water tub with a few sponges so the children can help to wash and lay out in sun to dry while you quickly hose off tables.

 The foam actually dries quite silky on skin so no need to wet little legs again – just wipe off with a towel before you head inside.

 * A little reminder to supervise closely if you are doing this activity with younger children as it is not ideal to put in their mouths or eyes – I can assure you I have certainly had fun with toddlers doing this activity though!
 You just need to exercise some common sense.
 You might choose to use the spray cans of cream as a safe alternative if really worried*

 On Pinterest?
-Pin the image below so you can find this activity again easily!
+Follow me HERE and pin the image below so you can find this activity again easily!

 Looking for more inspiration like this for early learning?

 Join early childhood educators and homeschool parents from across the world in the Empowered Educator Community.